zzhang0123/zzhang0123.github.io/_pages/about.md

 ## Features

-I am currently a Postdoctoral Researcher at the University of Manchester, where I work on observational cosmology, with a focus on
+I am currently a Postdoctoral Researcher at JBCA, the University of Manchester, where I work on observational cosmology, with a focus on
 * radio cosmology (HI intensity mapping, global 21cm sinal, Epoch of Reionisation tomography) and
 * low-frequency foreground science (AME, RSB excess, high-dynamic-range behavior of the spectrum, Polarisation and Faraday rotation, etc.).

 <p>
-My research interests include the formalisation of detailed astrophysical processes and general observational effects (instrumental, dynamical, topological, etc) for cosmological observations, and the development of methods and tools to characterise them.
+My research focuses on formalizing detailed astrophysical processes and accounting for various observational effects — instrumental, dynamical, modified radiative tranfer, topological, and more — in cosmological observations.
+I also work on developing methods and tools to accurately characterize these effects.
+Recently, I have been fascinated by the use of perturbative statistical methods to understanding and characterising the ensemble behaviour of the models of astrophysical and cosmological processes, as well as ultra-high dimensional Bayesian inference using the Gibbs sampling method.
+As both a theorist and an observer, my approach is to model physical processes with high accuracy, while abstracting out as many environmental effects as possible.
+Methodologically, my goal is to fit models and summary statistics of systematic environmental effects through large joint posterior distribution functions.
 </p>

 <p>
-Recently, I have been fascinated by the use of perturbative statistical methods to study the foreground components and the cosmological 21cm signal, as well as ultra-high dimensional Bayesian inference using the Gibbs sampling method.
+In addition to the areas mentioned, I continue to explore gravitational observations, the topology of the Universe, and the transition from quantum to classical fields on cosmic scales—particularly quantum decoherence effects.
+Recently, in my spare time, I've been envisioning the development of a coordinate-free approach to cosmology.
 </p>

 <!--
 ## Get Index